Wildlife Chances on a Wildlife Tour

 75%

-If we target near Lake Estes or Grand Lake.
-Nesting par at Lake Estes 2021 and 2022.
+If we target near Lake Estes.
+Nesting par at Lake Estes 2021 - 2023.

-There is a large variety of other small mammals not mentioned here like Golden Mantled Ground Squirrels, Mountain Cottontails, Wyoming Ground Squirrels, and various great birds that we see on a regular basis.
+There is a large variety of other small mammals not mentioned here like Golden Mantled Ground Squirrels, Mountain Cottontails, Wyoming Ground Squirrels, Colorado Chipmunk and various great birds that we see on a regular basis.
 We see them nearly every single day they are active.

 There are a number of other species that do occur in Rocky Mountain National Park that we rarely see.
 Generally we only see these species a few times a year because they are nocturnal or avoid human activity.
 They include Pine Martins, Red Foxes, Pocket Gophers, various Bats, and Raccoons.
 If you are on a tour where you are lucky enough to see one of these animals then you have had a truly unique experience very few guests get to see.